+Furthermore, in any situation where, if $\mu$ had been conditioned to lie in either one of two regions that partition the real line, then there would have been no or very little pre-data knowledge about $\mu$ over the region concerned given a value for $\sigma^2$, it can easily be appreciated that it would generally be very difficult, if not impossible, to find a proper prior density of $\mu$ given $\sigma^2$ that satisfactorily represents our pre-data knowledge about $\mu$ over all of the real line.
+Such an observation is, of course, naturally applicable to the example of interest if the two regions that partition the parameter space of $\mu$, i.e.\ the real line, are assumed to be the two sets $\{\mu: \omega_G(\mu) = \mathtt{d}\}$ and $\{\mu: \omega_G(\mu) = 1\}$, where the function $\omega_G(\mu)$ is defined according to either equation~(\ref{equ20}) or equation~(\ref{equ21}).

-The second reason why it is better to use fiducial rather than Bayesian reasoning in the cases under consideration is that the fiducial densities $f(\mu\,|\,\sigma^2,x)$ that correspond to the GPD functions in equations~(\ref{equ20}) and~(\ref{equ21}) can be regarded as being based on a set of conditional versions of these densities derived using the moderate fiducial argument.
+On the other hand, the fiducial density $f(\mu\,|\,\sigma^2,x)$ that results from using either of the GPD functions in equations~(\ref{equ20}) and~(\ref{equ21}) can be regarded as being based on two conditional versions of this fiducial density that are derived by using the moderate fiducial argument.